 Furthermore, taking too much of this medication or taking it for too long may lead to addiction, which often results in withdrawal symptoms that can be highly unpleasant.
 This can typically be avoided simply by taking this drug as directed.

-Therefore if you feel that the dosage you have been prescribed should be altered or that you should no longer take this medication, be sure to consult with your doctor.
+Therefore, if you feel that the dosage you have been prescribed should be altered or that you should no longer take this medication, be sure to consult with your doctor.

-Discuss Your Health with Your Doctor
+Adipex Reviews Are Not Enough – Discuss Your Health with Your Doctor

+The reality is that no matter how many Adipex reviews you may read, only you and your doctor can determine if this obesity medication is the right choice for you.
 Prior to using Adipex you should inform your doctor of your past and present medical history.
 You may not be an ideal candidate for this medication if you have a history of:

 - High blood pressure